Vimaljais82/sql_retail_sales_projects/README.md

 SELECT COUNT(DISTINCT customer_id) FROM retail_sales;
 SELECT DISTINCT category FROM retail_sales;

-SELECT * FROM retail_sales
-WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+Select* from reatils_sales
+where transactions_id is null or sale_date is null or sale_time is null or customer_id is null or gender is null or  age is null or category is null or quantiy is null;

-DELETE FROM retail_sales
+DELETE FROM reatils_sales
 WHERE
     sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR